-Kuang Si Waterfalls - A 3-tier waterfall about 29km south of Luang Prabang.
+Kuang Si Waterfalls - A three-tier waterfall approximately 29 kilometres south of Luang Prabang.
 The falls begin in shallow pools atop a steep hillside.
-These lead to the main fall with a 60m cascade.
+These lead to the main fall with a 60 metre cascade.
 The falls are accessed via a trail to a left of the falls.
 Water collects in numerous turquoise blue pools as it flows downstream.
 The many cascades that result are typical of travertine waterfalls.
 There are walkways and bridges for your enjoyment.
-Most of the pools are open to swimming
+Most of the pools are open for swimming.